trustedanalytics/scoring-pipelines/README.md

 Scoring Pipeline
 ================
 Scoring Pipeline is a python app that can be used to perform ETL transformations followed by scoring on a deployed model, on a stream of records.
-The result is then either sent back to the client or is queued up on the kafka sink topic, depending upon the mode that the app was configured in at the time of initialization.
+The result is then either sent back to the client posting the request or queued up on the kafka sink topic, depending upon the mode that the app was configured in at the time of initialization.

-Scoring pipeline can be initialized in 2 modes: Kafka streaming mode or REST endpoint streaming mode
+Scoring pipeline can be initialized in 2 modes: Kafka streaming mode or REST endpoint streaming mode.

-This section covers how to run scoring pipeline locally and instantiating it in TAP.
+There are two ways to start Scoring Pipeline, locally and on TAP.
+This section covers how to run scoring pipeline locally and instantiate it in TAP.

 Running Scoring Pipeline locally